 - Study & Career development

-The Programme comprises of four key ‘courses’; there are two (2) compulsory/mandatory courses of study and two (2) options/electives, as follows:-
+The Programme comprises of four key ‘courses’; there are three (3) compulsory/mandatory courses of study and one (1) option/elective course of study, as follows:-

 - Accounting & Finance in Business & Management

 - Advanced Management & Administration Theory & Practice

 - Cost Accounting